-This tweet does not appear on Harrison’s Twitter feed, however.
-While it’s possible that he posted this message and then quickly deleted it, that scenario is unlikely.
-Although this image has been widely shared, no one reproducing it has provided a link back to the original tweet.
-As well, Colin Kaepernick’s decision not to stand during the National Anthem had become a major news story, so if Harrison had truly posted such a message it would have been picked up and reported by multiple media outlets.
+This tweet did not appear on Harrison’s Twitter feed, however.
+While it was possible that he posted this message and then quickly deleted it, that scenario was unlikely: Although this image was widely shared, no one reproducing it has provided a link back to the original tweet.
+As well, Colin Kaepernick’s decision not to stand during the national anthem had already become a major news story, so if Harrison had truly posted such a message it would have been picked up and reported by multiple media outlets.

 The most obvious reason why this message isn’t in Harrison’s Twitter feed is that it’s a fake.
 While creating fake tweets is an increasingly easy task, some hoaxers still just can’t seem to get it right.
 A real tweet would display a hashtag such as #EyesonuCK in a blue font, yet the hashtag shown here is rendered in the same color as the rest of the text.

 A similar rumor was circulated in August 2017 after Oakland Raiders running back Marshawn Lynch remained seated during the National Anthem before a preseason game against the Arizona Cardinals.
 A fake news article published on the Lockerdome platform claimed that Harrison had criticized Lynch with a nearly identical quote: “Let me just say, anyone on my team sitting for the Anthem better be in a wheelchair.
 That’s the only excuse.”
 But again, this was not a genuine quote from Harrison.